Skip to main content

 At maturity, the loan resolves in one of two ways:

-• Repaid: The borrower repays principal + full interest.
+• Repaid: the borrower repays principal + full interest.
 Collateral is returned directly to the borrower’s wallet.
+Loan status: Repaid.

-• Not repaid: The lender can claim the collateral by signing a transaction.
+• Not repaid: the lender can claim the collateral by signing a transaction (this triggers the collateral transfer).
 A 0.1% fee is deducted from the collateral (no fee on NFT/RWA).
 The borrower can still repay until the lender claims.
+Loan status: Defaulted.

-If an offer expires without being accepted (after 24 hours), it is automatically removed from the offerbook.
+If an offer expires without being accepted, it is automatically removed from the offerbook.
 No fees are charged.

 Offers and Loans